Samuelfaure/suchdevblog/resources/BeginnersResources.md

 [Link](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)

+A bit old but still worth a read.
 Funny take on what a mess the current JavaScript environment is.
 Read "Javascript for dinosaurs" first.

 ### React roadmap